JUNE IS HERE! and I have BAD NEWS and GOOD NEWS about my book launch. The BAD NEWS (which I’ll deliver in three short installments) is that

 When you have finished guessing which brother is which in the photo, scroll further down the page and check your responses against the ones in the Answer Key.
 ANSWER KEY:

+How did things go?
+There are other things to discover about each of the brothers (especially the one with the “squinty eyes” and textured hair!)
+I hope you’ll choose to find out when my debut memoir, The Road Between Hearts: A Memoir of a Black American Woman Discovering Iran is released on June 24, 2025!
+Please stand by for more details in my next blogpost!
 This is Leslie Powell Ahmadi: a Black American Christian woman who met and married a man from a Muslim family and lived several years with him and our two young children in Iran.
 Every month or so, I enjoy bringing you information, an experience, an encounter, and/or a perspective related to Iran and its people.
 Something that may catch your attention.
 You may or may not know that I have also written a soon-to-be released memoir about my life and discoveries in Iran, called The Road Between Hearts: A Memoir of a Black American Woman Discovering Iran.
 Some of you will notice that the title has changed slightly since I last mentioned it … but more about that later.
 For now, let me share another preview of one of my earliest discoveries (since my last blogpost): MEET THE AHMADI SISTERS!
 In the summer of 1989, Mahmoud—my husband of just one year at the time—took a break from his research at Ohio State to visit his parents, siblings, and the rest of his abundant family back in Iran after twelve long years of living in America!
 Here is a photo of Mahmoud and his five sisters, shortly after they first laid eyes on each other: When Mahmoud returned to Columbus two weeks later and showed me the photo, the joy that emanated from it was so sweet and palpable, I could almost eat it with a spoon!
 In order of their position from left to right, he pointed out each one to me proudly.
 (And one year later, when I went to Iran for my first-time visit, I would come to discover and love each sister and personality in her own right!)

 (Later, she would paint a stunning replica of Leonardo da Vinci’s famous painting, “The Last Supper,” and hung it as a centerpiece on her wall.
 Why?
 Because she loved da Vinci’s painting!